Have you heard about San Clemente? If not, check out this guide with the best things to do in this beach town located in California’s Orange County.

-Lost Winds – This brewery has over a dozen beers on tap (with a lot of options for those who prefer low IBU), a large indoor/outdoor space, and friendly staff.
+Lost Winds – This brewery has over a dozen beers on tap (with a lot of options for those who prefer low IBU), a large indoor/outdoor space, and a friendly staff.
 On top of that, they have gorgeous art decorating the common spaces.

-Artifex – This is my husband’s favorite brewery in the area.
+Artifex Brewing Company – This is my husband’s favorite brewery in the area.
 You can try their beers on their tree-shaded, outdoor patio.
 They usually have a food vendor on-site.
 Lost Winds and Artifex are located less than a mile apart.
 You can visit both breweries on the same day.

 Left Coast – What started as a humble operation in San Clemente, is little by little becoming a mini-empire.
 Left Coast has a tasting room in the Talega Business Park and a smokehouse, brewery, and distillery in Irvine.